Show Some Love!

 Photosynthesis is the essential process by which plants, algae, and some bacteria convert light energy into chemical energy, producing glucose and oxygen.
 This process relies on chlorophyll to absorb light, initiating the light reactions in the thylakoid membranes, which generate ATP and NADPH.
 These products are then used in the Calvin Cycle in the stroma to convert CO2 into glucose.
 Factors like light intensity, CO2 concentration, temperature, water, and nutrient availability significantly influence the efficiency of photosynthesis.

-The example above is slightly long but it gives you a clear idea.
+you a clear idea.
 By following this example, you can see how the Cornell Note-Taking Method helps break down complex information into manageable, organized sections that facilitate understanding and retention.

 Also, note that your Cornell notes do not necessarily need to fit the entire lecture topic on a single page.
 It can span multiple pages.
 Only write as much information as can fit into the Notes section, the Cue and Summary sections will be based on the information on that Notes Section.